 The nightmare doesn’t stop there.

-According to The Guardian, just 5% of plastics are recycled effectively whilst a third of the plastics consumed end up in our oceans and, even though much of the remainder is burned to generate energy, this is used to make new plastic goods like bags, cups and tubs which take at least 450 years to biodegrade.
+According to The Guardian, just 5% of plastics are recycled effectively.
+One third of the plastics consumed end up in our oceans.
+Much of the remainder is burned to generate energy, this is used to make new plastic goods like bags, cups and tubs- However, these take at least 450 years to biodegrade.

-By 2025 the annual input would be about twice these figure, which means 10 bags full of plastic per foot of coastline and, according to WWF, by 2050 there could be more plastic in the sea than fish.
+By 2025 the annual input would be about twice these figure.
+This means 10 bags full of plastic per foot of coastline and, according to WWF, by 2050 there could be more plastic in the sea than fish.

-Plastic packaging doesn’t biodegrade, it just sits in landfills and represents a significant source of waste that ends up being eaten by numerous marine and land animals, to fatal consequences.
+Plastic packaging doesn’t biodegrade.
+It just sits in landfills and represents a significant source of waste.
+Often it then ends up being eaten by numerous marine and land animals, to fatal consequences.

 What can we do to end this?